How to Make Your Own Powdered Calcium Carbonate (And How to Use Calcium Powder for Health)

-4. Here is a government website that explains all about calcium, including the amounts to take depending on your age, gender, and other factors:
+4. Here is a government website that explains all about calcium, including the amounts to take depending on your age, gender, and other factors.

 How to Make Your Own Calcium Carbonate from Your Eggshells

-- First, save your shells.
+Step 1) First, rinse and save your shells.

 Don't get pasture raised confused with pasteurized.
 Pasture raised refers to the way the chickens get to live their lives in addition to what they eat.
 Pasture raised eggs are more expensive.
 But, to me, that expense is worth it---especially if you are feeding children.

-- Cool them a bit, then shake off excess moisture.
+Cool them a bit, then shake off excess moisture.
 Lay them out on a piece of aluminum foil or a cookie sheet.
 BAKE at 200 to 250 degrees for about 20 minutes until they are completely dried out.
 I've left mine a bit longer and it hasn't hurt them.
 Be sure they are completely dried.

 To use your calcium powder: Start small---about 1/4 to 1/2 teaspoon in your food or smoothies, and even less for children.
 Then build up as you get to know your own tolerance.
 Calcium can sometimes cause digestive issues (although, as stated above, calcium carbonate is also used as an antacid!)